Declan Kelly is the Chairman, CEO and co-founder of Teneo. He is responsible for running all of the company’s operations globally.

-Declan is an advisor to several of the world’s leading CEOs and corporations and is recognized in particular for his crisis management experience.
+Declan is a trusted advisor to several of the world’s leading CEOs and corporations.

-Prior to Teneo, Declan served as the U.S. Economic Envoy to Northern Ireland at the U.S. Department of State.
-Declan was appointed Economic Envoy by Secretary of State, Hillary Clinton, in September, 2009.
+Prior to Teneo, Declan served as the U.S. Economic Envoy to Northern Ireland at the U.S. Department of State, appointed by Secretary of State, Hillary Clinton, in September, 2009.

 Prior to taking an executive officer position at FTI, Declan was Chairman and CEO of Financial Dynamics in the United States and Chairman of Financial Dynamics in Ireland.